EddWills95/UmbrUI/README.md

 Milestones:
 - [x] Use SPI screen without needing higher privileges
+- [ ] Connect to BTC & LND services
+- [ ] Allow user to set screen size
+- [ ] Allow user to chose what is displayed

 The goal is to be able to present the user with some helpful information such as:
 - [x] IP address